stolksdorf/nomic-base/rules.md

 > When the game ends, the player with the most points is considered the winner.

-#### 102: Points
+#### 102: Ab Initio
-> All players begin with 0 points.
+> All players begin with the resources of 0 points, 1 veto, and the title of 'ensign'.
->
-> Points may not be gained, lost, or traded except as explicitly stated in the rules.

 #### 103: Rule of Amendment